Another Word For VIEWED

 tackled

-Adjective : Made of ropes tackled together.
+Adjective : (not comparable) Made of ropes tackled together.

 treated